ALASdoo/accessliaison/content/english/blog/write-better-alt-text-than-ai.md

 #### Be descriptive and accurate

 Describe the image in a concise and specific way, focusing on what’s most relevant to the content.
+For example:
-For example: alt="Reusable stainless steel water bottle with bamboo lid" is better than alt="bottle".
+`alt="Reusable stainless steel water bottle with bamboo lid."` is better than `alt="bottle"`

 #### Use keywords naturally